raghavgoenka/NewsFeed/README.md

 Used Library and Documentation

-Volley  for api calls https://developer.android.com/training/volley \n Glide to get image from the image link https://github.com/bumptech/glide
+Volley  for api calls https://developer.android.com/training/volley <br>
+Glide to get image from the image link https://github.com/bumptech/glide